Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

-which grows towards infinity as $t$ goes towards $\eta/c_{0}$.
-This analysis establishes that if there is to be a continuous distancing cost function that generates more than one wave, such a cost function needs to satisfy $\dot{c}(t)/c^2(t) < \varepsilon^{2}(t)/\eta$ for low values of $t$.
-More precisely it must do so at the first stationary point, followed by a period of time where $\dot{c}(t)/c^2(t) > \varepsilon^{2}(t)/\eta$.
+This analysis establishes that a continuous distancing cost function that generates more than one wave needs to satisfy $\dot{c}(t)/c^2(t) < \varepsilon^{2}(t)/\eta$ for low values of $t$.
+More precisely it must do so at the first stationary point, followed by a period where $\dot{c}(t)/c^2(t) > \varepsilon^{2}(t)/\eta$.
 The second period must, however, be limited in duration as otherwise there does not exist a distancing cost function that satisfies these conditions.

-In the following, we apply Proposition \ref{prop:condition_one_wave} to show that the prevalence of a disease is single-peaked for several natural cost-function specifications.
-An example illustrates the usefulness of Proposition \ref{prop:condition_one_wave} as it does not require an analysis of the potentially complicated disease dynamics but only an inspection of the cost function itself.
-In the following subsection, we move on to a more realistic but more complicated evolution of the distancing cost based on distancing fatigue.
+That is, for the second wave to arise there needs to be an abrupt continuous change in the distancing cost or a discontinuity after a first peak.
+In Appendix \ref{sec:dec_at_0} we apply Proposition \ref{prop:condition_one_wave} to various distancing-cost functions.